Designing for engagement

 Validation through A/B with WEVO Pulse

-The study focused on four primary objectives:
+The study focused on four goals:

 - Validate alignment between AI value and user needs